vallpi/EducationApp/README.md

 v 0.3.2 Added first draft of Editor with Question1Page. (by Pyashy)

 v 0.3.3 Added Navigation to result window. (by Sandvie)

+v 0.3.3.1 Fixed a bug that occured when user was starting test with no topic chosen. (by Sandvie)